gamefalor/keymasters-Keep/README.md

 Bits & Bops (PC)
-latest update: 7-3-25
+latest update: 17-4-25
-- Added support for different speeds
+- Made Higher difficulties on higher RPM be listed as difficult
+- Made Mixtapes and keep the beat minigames on RPM 78 be listed as difficult

 Poition Craft
 latest update: 21-01-25